tailordev-academy/javascript-react/2-writing-components.md

 ### Exercise 2.12

 Create a new `Card` next to the `Length` one to display the result of `getGCContent()`.
-The title should be "G/C content" and the unit "%".
+The title should be "GC content" and the unit "%".

 ### Checkpoint #3